ga-dc/wdi17/readme.md

 ## Tips

-- <code>&grave;hello&grave;</code>: Backtics (the top-left of the keyboard on a Mac) makes text show up in a monospace font.
+- <code>&grave;hello&grave;</code>: Backticks (the top-left of the keyboard on a Mac) makes text show up in a monospace font.
 Great for code.
-- Code blocks are made with three backtics:
+- Code blocks are made with three backticks:
   <pre>
   &grave;&grave;&grave;
   The backtics MUST be on a line by themselves!